aabhyahhh/whatsappDashboard/README.md

    PORT=5000
    ```

-### Twilio Setup
+### Meta WhatsApp API Setup

-1. Sign up for a Twilio account at [twilio.com](https://www.twilio.com)
+1. Set up a Meta WhatsApp Business API account
-2. Get your Account SID and Auth Token from the Twilio Console
+2. Get your Access Token and Phone Number ID from the Meta Developer Console
 3. Set up WhatsApp Business API:
-   - Go to Messaging > Try it out > Send a WhatsApp message
+   - Go to WhatsApp > API Setup
-   - Follow the setup instructions to get your WhatsApp number
+   - Follow the setup instructions to get your WhatsApp Business API credentials
-4. Configure webhook URL in Twilio Console to point to your server's `/api/webhook` endpoint
+4. Configure webhook URL in Meta Console to point to your server's `/api/webhook` endpoint

 ### Running the Application